Hierarchy of timescales in a disordered spin-$1/2$ XX ladder: Results

 We now turn to the observation that

 for the spin ladder.
-In order to understand this behavior, it is instructive to consider the clean limit.
+To understand this behavior, it is instructive to consider the clean limit.
 Special to XX models, there are no diagonal terms at all in the computational basis (i.e.,~the joint eigenbasis of all $S^z_{\ell}$ operators).
 Since we compute the diffusion constants at infinite temperature, we can use any basis.
-In the computational basis, it is obvious that a spin excitation can move between different rungs (as the center of the local energy density) without changing the local energy, since the energy expectation value vanishes in all basis states.
+In the computational basis, it is obvious that a spin excitation can move between different rungs (as the center of the local energy density) without changing the local energy since the energy expectation value vanishes in all basis states.
 Consequently, we expect spin to be able to move faster than energy at infinite temperature in the absence of diagonal terms.

 To substantiate this picture, we also carried out simulations for a spin-$1/2$ XXZ ladder with $\Delta>0$ (results not shown here).
-At sufficiently large values of $\Delta$, we find $D^{(\mathrm{E})} > D^{(\mathrm{S})}$, consistent with the results of \cite{richterMagnetizationEnergyDynamics2019} obtained for Heisenberg ladders.
-Whether a finite nonzero value of the exchange anisotropy $\Delta$ is required to reverse the order of the diffusion constants or not is left for future work.
+At sufficiently large values of $\Delta$, we find $D^{(\mathrm{E})} > D^{(\mathrm{S})}$, consistent with the results of Ref.~\cite{richterMagnetizationEnergyDynamics2019} obtained for Heisenberg ladders.
+Whether a finite nonzero value of the exchange anisotropy $\Delta$ is required to reverse the order of the diffusion constants is left for future work.

 In principle, disorder introduces diagonal terms, coupling the modification of the local spin moment to the local energy density again.
-Our results suggest that, at a sufficiently large disorder strength $W$, the diffusion constants converge because the local energy density picks up a term proportional to the local spin density, hence tying energy transport to spin transport.
-An interesting open question is the connection of our results to the existence of ballistic and localized subspaces in certain spin ladder models \cite{znidaricMagnetizationTransportSpin2013,Iadecola2019}, which we leave for future work.
+Our results suggest that, at a sufficiently large disorder strength $W$, the diffusion constants converge to the same value because the local energy density picks up a term proportional to the local spin density, hence tying energy transport to spin transport.
+An interesting open question is the connection of our results to the existence of ballistic and localized subspaces in certain spin-ladder models \cite{znidaricMagnetizationTransportSpin2013,Iadecola2019}, which we leave for future work.